AdobeDocs/uix/src/pages/services/aem-cf-console-admin/extension-development/index.md

 For displaying a popup, we use the `<GuestUIFrame />` component provided by [UIX SDK Guest library](https://github.com/adobe/uix-sdk).
 We indicate that we want to display the modal and specify the url at which the content should be loaded.

-Very similar declaration for the second button, but in a different namespace.
+Very similar declaration for the second button, but in a different namespace `headerMenu`.

 This component was also generated, you can modify it if you need to change or add new logic.